Cicero Township, Indiana

 Cicero Township is one of six townships in Tipton County, Indiana, United States.
-As of the 2010 census, its population was 8,086 and it contained 3,646 housing units.
-It is the largest of the six townships in the county.
+As of the 2020 census, its population was 8,017 (down from 8,086 at 2010) It is the largest of the six townships in the county, and it contained 3,616 housing units.

 History

 The Miami people were the first occupiers of Cicero Township.
 Upon early white settlement, the Miami resided on reservation land in what was then known as Hamilton County.
 On January 15, 1844, that reservation land became a part of Tipton County.
 The Miami were forced to leave the county, resulting in the Potawatomi Trail of Death.
 The majority of white settles in Cicero Township were from Southern Indiana, Ohio and Kentucky.
 Squatters were abundant in the area prior to land being available to purchase, which began in 1838.
 Settlement was sporadic in Cicero Township due to land that was "flat and low and would be difficult to drain," according to white settlers.